List of Bubblegum Crisis characters: Galatea

 Galatea is the main antagonist of Bubblegum Crisis Tokyo 2040.
 She is a secret Boomer Project started by Sylia's father, Dr. Katsuhito Stingray.
-It is revealed in a flashback scene that she was grown from an implant inserted into a Sylia's brain against her mother's wishes.
+It is revealed in a flashback scene that she was grown from an implant inserted into Sylia's brain against her mother's wishes.
 Before the events of the series, Dr. Stingray asked her to go into stasis when she started to function strangely, but she killed him despite complying.
 Because of her uncontrollable nature, Quincy Rosenkroitz of Genom used a bomb to cause the Great Kanto Earthquake in order to seal her underground and prevent her from contaminating boomers for her own design.
 When she is initially seen, she has an appearance like that of a prepubescent Sylia.
 She is released from stasis by Brian J. Mason halfway through the series and rapidly matures from her childlike appearance to an adult almost identical to Sylia.
 After her plans are revealed her hair turns black and her eyes change to red.
 Late in the series, her mind begins maturing and she begins questioning the meaning and purpose of her existence.
 Near the end of the series, Galatea has Mason killed, and with her enormous power, becomes one with Genom Tower and brings it into outer space with the intent of annihilating the human race.
 Due to her health, Sylia stays behind and sends Priss, Linna, and Nene to a Genom space station to destroy her.
 Linna and Nene are unable to defeat Galatea as they run out of energy and are forced to retreat back to Earth.
 In the final episode, Priss defeats Galatea, but helps her find her path, and Galatea, in return, saves Priss' life and helps her return to Earth.

 Galatea is voiced by Yui Horie in Japanese and Laura Chapman and Kira Vincent-Davis in English.